Install from Binary

 [local]

-# set it to all to turn on WAL for all databases, you can also selectively turn on WAL
+# set it to `on` to turn on WAL

 Setting Up a Cluster